SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Background and Related Work

-In this work, we adopt a general-purpose contact-implicit MPC (CI-MPC) algorithm \cite{cleach_fast_2021} capable of controlling both quadruped and humanoid robots and pair it with a low-level joint-space controller based on IK and PD feedback for hardware execution.
-Our contact-implicit MPC formulation is able to reason about contact timing and forces in real-time -- enabling robust tracking of complex behaviors.
+In this work, we adopt a general-purpose contact-implicit MPC (CI-MPC) algorithm \cite{cleach_fast_2021}, capable of controlling both quadruped and humanoid robots, and pair it with a low-level joint-space controller based on IK and PD feedback for hardware execution.
+Our contact-implicit MPC formulation can reason about contact timing and forces in real time, enabling robust tracking of complex behaviors.